t-benze/inkstain/project-docs/ui-structure.md

 #### Space Management

-A page for managing 'Spaces', where users can organize groups of related documents:
+A view for managing 'Spaces', where users can organize groups of related documents:

 - 'Spaces' List: Shows existing 'Spaces', with options like open, edit, and delete.
 - Create 'Space' Button: Initiates the creation of a new 'Space', prompting the user to provide a name.